ivnsmirnov/navio-docs-common/ardupilot/configuring-raspberry-pi.md

 ### Edit configuration on SD card

 Simply plug an SD card in your computer.
-After getting access to SD card contents, open /boot/wpa_supplicant.conf (with root privileges on Linux) and edit the file as described above.
+After getting access to SD card contents, open wpa_supplicant.conf located on /boot partition (with root privileges on Linux) and edit the file as described above.

 ### Use monitor and keyboard